navi-language/website/learn.md

   No NULL pointer exceptions.
 Once your code compiles, you can expect consistent and reliable execution.

-- **Scripted or Compilied Execution**
+- **Scripted or Compiled Execution**

-  Supports script-like execution, but offering same performance comparable to compiled languages like Go.
+  Supports script-like execution, but offers the same performance comparable to compiled languages like Go.

 ### Functionalities